Announcing the PLM Green Alliance

 We hope to launch a website in early 2020 where we collect, research, and share these examples along with thought leadership, white papers, success stories, and other useful resources submitted to us from around the globe.

 Participate in our discussion starting now by joining the newly-formed PLM Green Global Alliance LinkedIn Group at https://www.linkedin.com/groups/12304531/.
-The initial founding members of the group include Rich McFall from PLM Alliances, Jos Voskuil from TacIT, Oleg Shilovitsky from Beyond PLM (and CEO and co-founder of openBOM) and Bjorn Fidjeland from plmPartner.
-We welcome the contribution your ideas, suggestions, experience and topics by contacting Rich McFall in North America at firstname.lastname@example.org or Jos Voskuil in Europe at email@example.com.
+The initial members of the group include Rich McFall from PLM Alliances, Jos Voskuil from TacIT, Oleg Shilovitsky from Beyond PLM and Bjorn Fidjeland from plmPartner.
+We welcome the contribution of ideas, suggestions, experience and topics by contacting Rich McFall in North America at firstname.lastname@example.org or Jos Voskuil in Europe at email@example.com.